lakshmijnvd1224-code/part-2-cnn-computer-vision/README.md

 patterns the way human eyes do.
 This makes CNNs far more efficient and accurate for image data.

-## Business Use Case — Manufacturing Quality Inspection
+## Task 7 Business Use Case — Manufacturing Quality Inspection

 In a real manufacturing plant, cameras on the production line capture images of every product as it moves along the conveyor belt.
 A CNN model like this